 What is commercial real estate development?

-The most basic definition of commercial real estate development is acquiring land, improving the land by installing items like utilities and creating parking, and constructing a single-tenant or multi-tenant building.
-Developers then turn around and market the for rent commercial space, such as retail buildings for rent, or sell commercial real estate to another investor.
+The most basic definition of real estate development is acquiring land, improving the land by installing items like utilities and creating parking, and constructing a single-tenant or multi-tenant building.
+Developers then turn around and market commercial space for rent, such as retail buildings for rent, or sell commercial real estate to another investor.

 How to become a commercial real estate developer

-If the names Stephen Ross, Sam Zell, Sheldon Solow, and Igor Olenicoff sound familiar, it’s probably because they’re all successful real estate developers.
+If the names Stephen Ross, Sam Zell, Sheldon Solow, and Igor Olenicoff sound familiar, it’s probably because they’re all successful commercial developers.
 According to The Forbes 400 list, they are also four of the wealthiest Americans, with a combined net worth of nearly $21 billion.

-While the path to success for every developer is different, there are several things you can do to become a commercial real estate developer and maybe even eventually make the Forbes list:
+While the path to success for every developer is different, there are several things you can do to become a commercial developer and maybe even eventually make the Forbes list:

 - Obtain a bachelor’s degree or an advanced degree with a major in business administration, real estate, or construction management.